-Niece Waidhofer Exposes Her Busty Chest In A Sheer Bra
+Niece Waidhofer Exposes Her Busty Chest In A Semi-Sheer Bra

 Niece Waidhofer didn't hold back in her most recent Instagram post on Sunday.
 The stunning brunette flashed plenty of skin as she expressed her appreciation for her loyal fans.

-In the sexy snap, Niece looked like a total smokeshow while exposing her busty chest in a sheer bra.
-The lingerie featured dark blue trim and see-through black cups with lace detailing.
+In the sexy snap, Niece looked like a total smokeshow while exposing her busty chest in a semi-sheer bra.
+The lingerie featured dark blue trim and mesh black cups with lace detailing.
 The garment also included thin straps that showed off her toned arms and shoulders, as well as a low-cut neckline that put her massive cleavage on display.

-However, the model’s chest wasn’t the only part of her body in full view.
+However, the model's chest wasn't the only part of her body in full view.
 Her flat tummy and impressive abs could also be seen in the shot.
-The photo cut off at her waist, but a hint of her curvy hips was also visible.
+The photo cut off just below her waist, and a hint of her curvy hips was visible.

 Niece stood in front of a white, sparkly backdrop for the pic.
 One of her hands rested on top of her head as she grabbed a fistful of her hair.
 Meanwhile, the other was looped through the strap of her bra.
-Her back was arched slightly and her head was turned to the side as she stared into the camera with a bright smile on her face.
+Her back was arched and her head was tilted slightly to the side as she stared into the camera with a bright smile on her face.

-In the caption of the post, Niece thanked her followers for sending her messages to check on her after she didn’t post for a few days.
-She revealed that she appreciated the concern for her mental health.

 Her long, dark hair was parted to the side.
 The locks were styled in voluminous curls that spilled over both of her shoulders.